bryanhanson/ChemoSpec/README.md

 `ChemoSpec` requires `ChemoSpecUtils` to work.
 It should install automatically, but if not, you can use a command similar to the above to install it.

-### To view the Vignette:
+### To view the Vignettes:

-To see a pdf version of the vignette, use the following.
+To see a pdf version of the vignettes, use the following.
 For the html version, see [here](https://bryanhanson.github.io/ChemoSpec/).

 ````r
 browseVignettes("ChemoSpec")